 - Avocado: Bringing healthy fats, ¼ of a medium-sized avocado per smoothie will help you feel full for longer while also adding some green color and creaminess to the shake.

-- Spinach: Full of antioxidants, spinach (or another type of leafy green vegetable) will help round out the nutrition of the smoothie with vitamin C, iron and calcium.
+- Spinach: Full of antioxidants, spinach (or another type of leafy green vegetable like kale) will help boost the nutrition of the smoothie with vitamin C, iron and calcium.

 - Vegan yogurt: Making for an even creamier smoothie, vegan yogurt brings a lot to the recipe.
 Choose a vegan yogurt that’s higher in protein if possible (soy-based yogurts are typically the best) to keep you feeling fuller for longer.